rob-balfre/svelte-select/README.md

 ### CSS Camel to kebab:

-CSS classes and custom properties changed (ONLY depreciated in v5, no need to update to use v5) from camel to kebab case.
+CSS classes and custom properties changed (only depreciated, no need to update if upgrading from v4) from camel to kebab case.
 For example `selectedItem` → `selected-item` and `--borderRadius` → `--border-radius`

 ### Redundant CSS custom properties: